How to Create a Beautiful Gothic Wedding of your Darkest Dreams.

 Dark table linens instantly elevate even simple venues.

-Rent candelabras, velvet tablecloths, and gothic arches.
+Rent candelabras, velvet tablecloths, and gothic arches to add elegance.

-Mirror or acrylic signage with hand-lettered calligraphy.
+Consider mirror or acrylic signage with hand-lettered calligraphy.

-Custom ceremony arches inspired by cathedral windows.
+Custom ceremony arches inspired by cathedral windows can add a unique touch.

-For those little finishing touches I'd suggest looking at @creative_geek2024
+For those little finishing touches, I’d suggest looking at @creative_geek2024.

 3. Invitations & Paper Goods: Set the Spell Early

-Canva has a great selection of fonts, images and graphics to create your own.
+Canva has a great selection of fonts, images, and graphics to create your own.

-Foil-stamped invites in your colour scheme.
+Foil-stamped invites in your colour scheme can look stunning.

-Illustrated motifs: florals, moons, ravens, cathedral arches.
+Consider illustrated motifs like florals, moons, ravens, and cathedral arches.

-Letterpress with black ink or metallic foiling.
+Letterpress with black ink or metallic foiling adds a luxurious feel.

-Custom illustrations or hand-calligraphed envelopes.
+Custom illustrations or hand-calligraphed envelopes make a statement.

 Padraig (@padraiganthonydesign) is an expert in creating deliciously dark invitations.